Estee Lauder nears $2.8 billion deal to buy Tom Ford - FT

-Nov 11 (Reuters) - Estee Lauder Cos Inc EL.N is nearing a deal to buy Tom Ford for about $2.8 billion, including debt, the Financial Times reported on Friday, citing people briefed about the matter.
+Nov 11 (Reuters) - Estee Lauder Cos Inc EL.N is nearing a deal to buy Tom Ford for about $2.8 billion, including debt, beating out competition from a number of others interested in acquiring the luxury fashion brand, the Financial Times reported on Friday, citing people briefed about the matter.

+The luxury brand, founded by fashion designer Tom Ford, entered into exclusive negotiations with Estee Lauder this week and a deal could be announced as early as Monday, the FT reported.

+The acquisition of Tom Ford would be Estee's biggest and latest in a series of transactions, including taking full control of Canadian beauty group Deciem for about $1 billion in 2021, according to the FT report.

-Estee Lauder did not immediately respond to a Reuters request for comment.
+Estee Lauder and Tom Ford did not immediately respond to Reuters requests for comment.

 (Reporting by Ananya Mariam Rajesh in Bengaluru; Editing by Anil D'Silva)